Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     sleep 60
     ```

-1. (`ncn-m#`) **Skip if adding `ncn-m001`:** Verify that the BMC is reachable at the expected IP address:
+1. (`ncn-m#`) **Skip if adding `ncn-m001`:** Verify that the BMC is reachable at the expected IP address.

     ```bash
     ping $NODE-mgmt
     ```

-    Wait 5 minutes for Kea and the HSM to sync.
-If `ping` continues to fail, re-run the previous step to restart the BMC.
+    Wait five minutes for Kea and the HSM to sync.
+If `ping` continues to fail, then re-run the previous step to restart the BMC.

 1. (`ncn-m#`) Restart the REDS deployment.